alinaitkin/TrackMaven.github.io/content/setting-up-streaming-replication.md

     * It's important that ssh works from postgres user to postgres user with no parameters given.
 If my primary server's IP is 1.2.3.4 and my replica's is 5.6.7.8, then I should be able to do this with no problems: `postgres@ip-1-2-3-4:~$ ssh 5.6.7.8`

 ### Perform only on primary
+We need a user with replication privileges so that we can ship our WAL files.
+This only needs to be done on the primary, as all changes made to it will be automatically re-created on the replica.
+We also need to tune specific settings in the config files to tell PostgreSQL what we want it to do.
+Most importantly, the `archive_command` setting is what actually ships WAL files, and here we use WAL-E to send ours to S3 for an external backup.
+The others tell the server that we want our server to archive detailed WAL files, with more detailed documentation on the behavior and other choices for each available from [the Postgres docs](http://www.postgresql.org/docs/9.3/static/runtime-config-wal.html).
 * Create a user with superuser and replication privileges:
 `psql -c "CREATE USER replicator SUPERUSER REPLICATION LOGIN CONNECTION LIMIT 1 ENCRYPTED PASSWORD '<PASSWORD>';"`
   * In the event that the psql command says that authentication failed, edit /etc/postgresql/9.3/main/pg_hba.conf and edit the line (likely top line) that says